Mmasoud1/HistoJS/README.md

 HistoJS is an interactive tool to manage, manipulate, store and analysis the multi-channels OME-Tiff files .

-The tool is using [Digital Slide Archive](https://github.com/DigitalSlideArchive/digital_slide_archive/tree/master/ansible) as a backbone to update the image metadata remotely or locally.
+The tool is using [Digital Slide Archive (DSA)](https://styx.neurology.emory.edu/girder/#) as a backbone to host OME files and update the image metadata remotely or locally.

 - Install requirements
 ```bash